apollographql/apollo-client/react-docs/source/mutations.md

 })(NewEntry);
 ```

 Note that, in general, you don't need to use the results from the mutation callback directly.
 Instead you should usually rely on Apollo's id-based cache updating to take care of it for you.
-If that doesn't cover your needs, you can pass an [`updateQueries`](cache-updates.html#updateQueries) callback to update any relevant queries with your mutation results.
-That way, you can keep your UI components as stateless and declarative as possible.
+If that doesn't cover your needs, you can pass an [`updateQueries`](cache-updates.html#updateQueries) callback to update any relevant queries with your mutation results.That way, you can keep your UI components as stateless and declarative as possible.

 <h2 id="optimistic-ui">Optimistic UI</h2>